al165/ONNX-Static-Example/README.md

 ## Instructions
 1. Download **static** libraries for your target platform from [csukuangfj/onnxruntime-libs](https://huggingface.co/csukuangfj/onnxruntime-libs/tree/main)
+    - alternatively, build onnxruntime such as with [ort-builder](https://github.com/olilarkin/ort-builder/tree/bfbd362c9660fce9600a43732e3f8b53d5fb243a)
 2. Extract and copy ```include/``` and ```lib/``` folders to this root directory
 3. Run:
     ```shell